montilab/pipeliner/docs/source/_build/html/_sources/extending-pipelines.rst.txt

 Testing Module
 --------------
 Each major change to a pipeline should be followed with a series of tests.
-Because pipeliens are so flexible, it's infeasible to manually test even a limited set of typical configurations.
+Because pipelines are so flexible, it's infeasible to manually test even a limited set of typical configurations.
 To solve this problem we include an automated testing module.

 Users can automatically test a series of configuration files by specifying a directory of user-defined tests::